NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatGPT-gpt-plus-case-study-kevinhavn.md

 - Multimodality, allowing user to communicate with GPT model using images and audio in addition to text.
 - Browser lookup, allowing the AI to present you with up-to date information on a wide variety of subjects present on the internet.
 - Code analysis, allowing the AI model to run code, and give detailed feedback.

+## Conclusion

+The ChatGPT Plus subscription has a lot to offer.
+A better ChatGPT with things like custom GPTs, and DALL-E 3, adds a lot of useability for a lot of people - which will most likely increase as openAI add more technologies to the ecosystem.
+However, a negative for quite a lot of people is that the pricing can be quite steep at 20$ a month as of writing, with the Plus subscription also having a limit of how many prompts can be sent to ChatGPT 4.0 every day - the prompt is 40 messages every 3 hours.
+There's also a wait list for the initial subscription to chatGPT plus, as a result of the immense popularity the service is seeing.

 ## References